 - Guides and Porters: Booking guides and porters in advance can save you money and ensure availability during the peak season.

-Independent vs. Group Trekking Costs
+Independent vs. Group Trekking Costs for EBC Trek

 Independent Trekking Costs